Standard Terms and Conditions

 5. ACKNOWLEDGEMENTS; WARRANTIES

+6. LIMITATIONS ON LIABILITY.
 Neither Client nor its employees, officers and directors, on the one hand, nor Coalfire Federal and its employees, officers and directors and licensors, on the other hand (including without limitation the CMMC Accreditation Body will be liable to the other Party under this Agreement for commercial loss and lost profits or any consequential, incidental, indirect, punitive or special damages, or any other similar damages under any theory of liability whether in contract, tort or strict liability, however caused and regardless of legal theory or foreseeability, directly or indirectly, arising under this Agreement.
-In no event shall the liability of Coalfire Federal exceed the amounts payable by the Client for the services that give rise to the claim or the amounts payable by the client during the twelve (12) month period immediately preceding the date on which the claim arises.
-The foregoing limitations shall not apply to breaches of confidentiality, gross negligence, willful misconduct, or failure to comply with applicable laws.
+In no event shall the liability of Coalfire Federal exceed the amounts payable by the Client for the services that give rise to the claim or the amounts payable by the client during the twelve (12) month period immediately preceding the date on which the claim arises and Coalfire Federal’s aggregate liability hereunder shall not exceed $5,000,000 The foregoing limitations shall not apply to breaches of confidentiality, gross negligence, willful misconduct, or failure to comply with applicable laws

 7. INTELLECTUAL PROPERTY RIGHTS